Generic Name: allopurinol (al-oh-PURE-i-nol)

 Take allopurinol exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 To do so may increase the chance of side effects.

 Take allopurinol with plenty of liquids to help prevent kidney stones.
-Check with your doctor about the amount of liquid you or your child should drink each day.
+Check with your doctor about the amount of liquid you should drink each day.
+You should also increase your fiber intake.

 The dose of allopurinol will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of allopurinol.
 If your dose is different, do not change it unless your doctor tells you to do so.